Reventh-Sharma/reventh-sharma.github.io/_pages/research_experience.md

 {% endfor %}
 -->

-## Center for Visual Computing
+## Center for Visual Computing, UCSD
 *Advised by: Prof. Manmohan Chandraker*
 - <u>Project</u>: Foundational Model for Texture, Illumination and Spatial Reasoning *(Ongoing)*
   - Vision Language Model to infer scene level object and lightning characteristics

+## Center for Applied Internet Data Analysis, UCSD
+*Advised by: Prof. KC Claffy, Ricky Mok*
+- <u>Project</u>: Botnet Scan Event Detection *(Ongoing)*
+  - Benchmark to analyze internet-wide vulnerable port scanning activities that are precursors to DDoS attacks

-## MixLab
+## MixLab, UCSD
 *Advised by: Prof. Zhiting Hu*
 - <u>Project</u>: World Model Benchmark
   - Contribution to the benchmark dataset that evaluates VLMs' perception capability in inferring environment state change and cause of change

 - <u>Project</u>: Efficient Concept Learning using Causal Inference
   - Contribution to the development of a few-shot learning framework, based on causal discovery, to categorize objects through visual concepts

-## Center for Applied Internet Data Analysis
-*Advised by: Prof. KC Claffy, Ricky Mok*
-- <u>Project</u>: Botnet Scan Event Detection *(Ongoing)*
-  - Benchmark to analyze internet-wide vulnerable port scanning activities that are precursors to DDoS attacks

-## Department of Chemical Engineering
+## Department of Chemical Engineering, BITS Pilani
 *Advised by: Prof. Suresh Gupta*
 - <u>Project</u>: Fast Gas Concentration Prediction in Dynamic Environment
   - RNN-based algorithm to predict concentrations in a tertiary gas mixture within a dynamically changing environment using TGS sensor array